Artful Dodger: Modern interpretations

 In the 2010 Doctor Who audio drama Legend of the Cybermen, the Artful Dodger is one of the characters seen in the land of fiction.
 He was voiced by Steven Kynman.

 In Tony Lee's 2011 novel Dodge & Twist, set twelve years after the events of Oliver Twist, Dodger has returned to England a changed man from his time in Australia, and is planning a heist.
 However he cannot escape the 'ghost' of Fagin, who still guides his actions, even past the grave.

 In Terry Pratchett's 2012 novel Dodger, the title character bears certain similarities to the Dickens character.
 The sampler of the book also includes him meeting an astute gentleman who concerns himself with the well-being of the poor called Charlie Dickens.

 A 2014 novel by Peter David, Artful, features the Artful Dodger as the main character, and depicts his life following the events of Oliver Twist, which includes confrontations with vampires, one of whom is revealed to be Fagin.
 The storyline of that novel was continued in a comic book series of the same name.

 In the late 2015 BBC series Dickensian, the Artful Dodger is portrayed by Wilson Radjou-Pujalte.

+In the 2021 film Twist, the Artful Dodger is gender-flipped into a woman and played by Rita Ora.

 In the 2022 CBBC series, Dodger, the Artful Dodger is portrayed by Billy Jenkins.

+In the 2023 miniseries The Artful Dodger, which is set in 1850s Australia, the titular character is portrayed by Thomas Brodie-Sangster.